 In the age of smartphones and digital cameras, it is easy for us to accumulate a large volume of images and videos over a short period of time.
-From food shots before we eat to sceneries and experiences worthy of a social media post, the availability of photo hosting sites and cloud storage has turned us into trigger-happy snappers, quick to publish our pictures online.
+From food shots, before we eat to sceneries and experiences worthy of a social media post, the availability of photo hosting sites and cloud storage has turned us into trigger-happy snappers, quick to publish our pictures online.

-For the most part, image hosting sites cater to professional photographers who need reliable backup and storage services for files that they use for their work.
+For the most part, image hosting sites cater to professional photographers and their websites who need reliable backup and storage services for files that they use for their work.
 After all, when your bread and butter involves taking irreplaceable memories, the last thing you need is the scare of losing hours of work to a broken laptop or a crashed hard drive.

 Get the most bang out of your buck with the best photo hosting sites.
 With these services, you don’t have to spend extra money when you’re just starting out.

 Whether you’re building a personal blog to chronicle your life’s work and memories or a professional portfolio to attract new clients, Strikingly has all the tools you need to bring your ideas to life.
 It features best-in-class website templates that let you create your own image hosting site for all your still shots.
 Get a portfolio website up in minutes (and for free) with numerous customization options that are ideal for startups and individuals who are new to web design.
 One good thing about having your own website to house your photos is you are basically taking that first step towards building a solid online presence.
 When people search for you on the internet, they will find a professional-looking space that presents your best work.